 Skadden Fellowship Sponsorship

 Legal Aid at Work seeks to protect and expand the rights of low-wage workers, utilizing an array of strategies including impact litigation, direct services, legislative advocacy, and policy work.
 Our docket covers a wide range of law reform and impact cases in the areas of discrimination on the basis of race, gender, pregnancy, gender identity, sexual orientation, military and/or veteran status, domestic violence or sexual assault, disability, national origin, language, and/or citizenship along with family and medical leave, disability leaves and accommodations, wage and hour and Title IX enforcement.
-Our direct services work includes advice, counsel and limited representation to thousands of individuals each year on a broad range of legal issues related to employment, with a special focus on unemployment insurance benefits and wage claims.
+Our direct services work includes advice, counsel and limited representation to thousands of individuals each year on a broad range of legal issues related to employment.
 Interested individuals can find more information about Legal Aid at Work’s programs and projects on our website, www.legalaidatwork.org.

 Applicants are encouraged to propose and discuss project ideas in the program area(s) that they have a strong and demonstrated interest in and which address the needs faced by Legal Aid at Work’s clients.
 Criteria for sponsorship include the following:

 - Demonstrated commitment to our mission and experience working with low-income clients.